A Letter to Ursula K. Le Guin

 22 Jan 2021

 It was three years ago today that Ursula Le Guin passed away, most likely from a heart attack.
 I didn’t know her, of course, but I miss her anyway.
 And I wish more than ever these days I’d sent her the letter I wrote to her back in 2011.
 I didn’t, though, because I ultimately thought she’d be aghast when she read that the spark for me writing it was my discovering that Kurt Vonnegut had died some number of years prior.
-No matter that I tried to downplay the morbidity of it…I don’t think there’d have been any other way for her to take it than as supremely morbid.
+No matter that I tried to downplay the morbidness of it…I don’t think there’d have been any other way for her to take it than as a grisly sort of motivation for writing to her.

-I’m posting the letter now, though, in its entirety, just the way it was written back in 2011, just the way it should have been printed, addressed, stamped and sent to Portland.
+I’m posting the letter now, though, in its entirety, just the way it was written back in 2011, just the way it should have been printed, addressed, stamped and sent to Portland, regardless of my apprehensions at the time.

 Miss you, Ms. Le Guin.